The Fate of the Initial State Perturbations in Heavy Ion Collisions: Dual Magnetohydrodynamics (DMHD)

 Naively, one might think that ``metastable" flux tubes in the M-phase should have $smaller$ lifetime than the vacuum QCD strings.
 First, their decay can be related not only to (i) the quark pair production, as in vacuum, but also to (ii) just picking up quarks from the ambient matter.
 However, looking at numbers more closely one finds that it is not nacessarely so.

 Quark pair production is described by Schwinger fermion pair production rate (the leading exponent only) in a constant electric field $E$ \be {dW \over d^4x}={e^2 E^2 \over \pi^2} exp\left(-{\pi M_q^2 \over e E }\right) \ee where $M$ is the charged particle mass.
 The tension scales as $\sigma \sim E^2 r_\perp^2$, where $E,r_\perp$ are electric field and transverse size of the flux tube.
 There is a universal flux, so $E r_\perp^2=const$, and thus in any change of the tube the field scales as the first power of the tension.
-If tension grows by some factor, e.g. $\sigma(T_c)/\sigma(0)\sim 5$ as suggested by lattice potential $V$, the field should grow by the same factor.
-Naively, it would greatly reduce its lifetime.
+If the tension grows by some factor, e.g. $\sigma(T_c)/\sigma(0)\sim 5$ as suggested by lattice potential $V$, the field should grow by the same factor.
+Naively, it would greatly reduce its lifetime\footnote{In 1990's people discussed the so called ``color ropes", as flux tubes with larger flux and thus the field strength, as compared with the vacuum strings.
+It was done to explain higher strangeness content in AA relative to pp collisions: but the lifetime of such ropes should be smaller than that of the elementary strings. }.

 Yet the effective mass of quark quasiparticles near $T_c$ is also quite different from ``constituent quark mass'' in the vaccum ($T=0$) $M_q\approx 330 \, MeV$.
 For example, direct lattice studies \cite{Petreczky:2001yp} show that $M_q,M_g\sim 800\, MeV$ at $T=1.5Tc$, with perhaps even larger value at $T_c$.
 Thus the combination which enters the exponent of the Schwinger formula $M^2_q/\sigma$ is not decreasing but rather grows.
 It suggests a rather counterintuitive conclusion: flux tubes at $T_c$ may have $smaller$ breaking rate than in the vacuum.